eliweitzman/EnterpriseTechTool/.github/SECURITY.md

 ## Reporting a Vulnerability

-If you encounter a security concern of extreme range, please get in touch with myself directly, or the maintainers, by creating a new Security advisory.
+If you encounter a security concern of extreme range, please get in touch with myself directly, or the maintainers, by drafting a new Security advisory.
 Depending on the security issue however, this could be due to a vulnerability in PowerShell, or Windows as a whole.

 Because there isn't a set development routine in place yet, nor full-time development determined, security concerns will be evaluated and addressed whenever a development cycle is started.